tfayiah/tfayiah.github.io/_pages/about.md

 ---
-title: "About Tamba Fayiah"
+title: "About"
 permalink: /about/
 header:
   image: "/images/banner.jpg"
 ---

-	I am a data scientist and a mathematician
+	I'm a data scientist and a mathematician also a Software Engineer.